datacarpentry/archive-datacarpentry/lessons/scripting/02-pipeline.md

 sqlite, sqlite will execute the query and print the result, just as it would in interactive mode or through the user interface.
-If we choose CSV format (`.mode csv`), sqlite will essentially print the query results as CVS-formatted data.
+If we choose CSV format (`.mode csv`), sqlite will essentially print the query results as CSV-formatted data.
 There is one quirk, however.
 By default sqlite does not include a header row in CSV format, but having one will help tremendously not only with better documenting our data, but also with loading the generated data into other programs such as R. We can control this by adding `.headers on` before the query.

-Now that we know how to script the database import and SQL subsetting, we add the other cvs file imports and replace the query in the sqlite script with the one that subsets the data in the way that enables us to aggregate them in R by genus rather than species.
+Now that we know how to script the database import and SQL subsetting, we add the other csv file imports and replace the query in the sqlite script with the one that subsets the data in the way that enables us to aggregate them in R by genus rather than species.